semihM/project_smok/README.md

 // -> This function will display new non-admin players a welcome message
 ::PS_Hooks.OnPlayerConnected.VeryCoolHook <- function(player,args)
 {
-	// Check admin status, in this case make sure second parameter(quiet) is true, so no other message will be displayed if(!AdminSystem.IsPrivileged(player,true))
+	// Check if the player is a new/guest player (has less than admin privileges) if(!player.HasPrivilege(PS_USER_ADMIN))
 		::Messages.InformPlayer(player,"Welcome!
 This is a modded server and the admins are very reasonable people :) Enjoy the madness!")
 }

 // -> This function will display everyone a message telling an admin has connected
 ::PS_Hooks.OnPlayerConnected.AnotherCoolHook <- function(player,args)
 {
-	// Check admin status, in this case make sure second parameter(quiet) is true, so no other message will be displayed
+	// Check if the player has admin privileges or more
-	// -> Player's name will be colored orange, rest will be white if(AdminSystem.IsPrivileged(player,true))
+	// -> In the message, player's name will be colored orange, rest will be white if(player.HasPrivilege(PS_USER_ADMIN))
 		::Messages.InformAll(COLOR_ORANGE + player.GetName() + COLOR_DEFAULT + " is here to smok- some boomers!");
 }
 ```